 For anyone interested in learning how to establish guardianship of a child, there are numerous concerns that accompany such an important process.
 First of all, you'll want to get an understanding of the legal process required to get started, not to mention the factors considered by the court.
 Read on for answers to common questions about establishing guardianship of a child.

 You can establish guardianship of a child by filing papers in court.
 Initially, file a petition stating your interest in obtaining guardianship along with a filing fee.
 You'll also want to file a letter of consent from the child's parents.

-In all matters involving children, courts use a "best interest of the child" standard to make decisions.
-So, if after reviewing the facts presented, the court finds it is in the best interest of the child, the court will grant you legal guardianship of the child.
-Most states require you to sign an oath stating that you accept the responsibilities of the guardianship.
-Once the judge has approved your guardianship petition, she or he will give you an order to establish guardianship.
+Once the judge has approved your guardianship petition, they'll give you an order to establish guardianship.
 Be sure to check your local government's website for instructions; some even have forms you can download, fill out, and file with the court.

 Yes, and doing so is good planning.
 In case of the unfortunate event that you become unable to raise your children, you should establish a guardianship for your children with someone you trust.
 The best way to do this is to spell it out in your will.